 As lubrication seizes in the engine, the remaining oil may start to burn.
 In some cases, it means that there is a leak somewhere that is causing the oil to burn.

 However, the smell of burning oil coming from within the engine itself can mean that the metal parts are rubbing together, creating friction within the engine that shouldn’t be there.
-This friction heads up the remaining oil and causes it to burn.
+This friction heats up the remaining oil and causes it to burn.

 3. Overheating Engine